-The removal of the undesired program that is redirecting affected browsers to Yahoo Search may be a hard task.
+The removal of the undesired program that is redirecting affected browsers to Yahoo Search may be a challenging task.
 Some of these invasive programs are configured to install the so-called browser helper objects.
-In Windows systems malicious browser helper objects may affect the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\.
+In Windows systems, malicious browser helper objects may affect the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\.

-Once the nasty program has its values there it becomes able to control the affected browser by redirecting it to the Yahoo Search.
-So that’s why a simple uninstall process won’t be efficient for the removal of any potentially unwanted programs associated with the appearance of Yahoo Search virus in your favorite browser.
-Since the removal of some important and legit registry entries may lead to total system crash, security experts recommend the help of a Registry Editor cleaner.
+Once the nasty program has its values there, it becomes able to control the affected browser by redirecting it to this redirect’s web page.
+So that’s why a simple uninstall process won’t be efficient for the removal of any potentially unwanted programs associated with the appearance of the search virus in your favorite browser.
+Since the removal of some important and legit registry entries may lead to a total system crash, security experts recommend the help of a Registry Editor cleaner.
 The tool will locate malicious entries only and remove them without damaging the regular system performance.

-To fully eliminate browser hijackers that are associated with all those annoying Search.Yahoo.com redirects you have been experiencing, we recommend that you follow the step-by-step removal instructions, which we have created below.
-They include steps on how to isolate the software that is pushing Search.yahoo.com redirect and remove it from the affected computer system and browsers Google Chrome, Mozilla, Firefox, Safari and Internet Explorer.
+To fully eliminate browser hijackers that are associated with all those annoying Yahoo Search Virus you have been experiencing, we recommend that you follow the step-by-step removal instructions, which we have created below.
+They include steps on how to isolate the software that is pushing redirects and remove it from the affected computer system and browsers Google Chrome, Mozilla, Firefox, Safari and Internet Explorer.

-Bear in mind that if you want to completely remove harmful files installed by undesired programs and prevent them from affecting system security, you should consider the help of a specific Search.Yahoo.com redirect removal software.
+Bear in mind that if you want to completely remove harmful files installed by undesired programs and prevent them from affecting system security, you should consider the help of a specific browser redirect removal software.
 The tool recommended in our guide (SpyHunter) will scan for all system drives and folders for ad-supported and harmful programs and remove every file established by them.
-This will result in your PC functioning normally and being protected against future infections by Search.Yahoo.com redirect “virus” as well as other malware on your PC.
+This will result in your PC functioning typically and being protected against future infections by any redirect “viruses” as well as other malware on your PC.

 Bonus: Video containing step-by-step removal and file recovery instructions for threats, like Search.Yahoo.com Redirect "virus":